Your browser version is no longer supported, so you may experience issues while using this site.

 Most people have a good idea about the things they're looking for in a relationship, common goals, hopes and dreams, that spark!
 But have you ever stopped to consider whether your approach to money and spending is compatible?

-One of the biggest causes of tension in a relationship isn't your mother in law or your partner's incessant snoring but rather your approach to spending money.
+One of the biggest causes of tension in a relationship isn't your partner's incessant snoring but rather your approach to spending money.

 Our attitudes and beliefs about money are both emotional and often subconscious, formed from early childhood and they can often be divisive.